-4.11 - Demo mode
+4.13 - Show mode

-The Trade Show Demo is a built-in function of the official Pally URCap (release 2.12 and above).
-To access it, you will require a DEMO license.
-If you already have a DEMO license, under "Installation-URCaps-Pally-Advanced", select "Demo" in the Operation Mode drop-down menu.
-The Trade Show Demo was made to show the different functionalities of Pally.
+The Show Mode demo has been created to show the different functionalities of Pally.
 It will depalletize from one pallet, drop the boxes off on the conveyor/drop-off position and then palletize them on the other pallet.

-For the Trade Show Demo program to work, the following is required:
+For the Show Mode demo program to work, the following is required: